2012 celebration of 100 years on the

 The Land

 Our neighborhood was originally part of the CPR main line grant.
-In 1881, in exchange for building the railroad, the Canadian Government promised to give the Canadian Pacific Railway 25 million acres in the Northwest Territories (now Manitoba, Saskatchewan and Alberta) in a belt 24 miles wide on each side of the CPR rights, as well as $25 million and 713 miles of existing railroad.
+In 1881, in exchange for building the railroad, the Canadian Government promised to give the Canadian Pacific Railway 25 million acres in the Northwest Territories (now Manitoba, Saskatchewan and Alberta) in a belt 24 miles wide on each side of the CPR railway tracks, as well as $25 million and 713 miles of existing railroad.
 On May 16, 1901, Lawrence W. Herchmer of Calgary purchased, from the CPR, the north 1/2 of Section 17, Township 24, Range 1, west of the 5th Meridian for (150.9 acres) for $15 per acre.
 The CPR land records read "All land north of Boulevard".
 (I think Boulevard is now Westmount Boulevard.)
 I did not research the land from then until it was annexed by City of Calgary in 1910.

 Resident information from Henderson's Directories (1912 to the last one in 1991) at the Glenbow Archives and at the Peel Library University of Alberta website.